 Returns the non-empty cells of the decision table for goal_string, given self. bool: whether or not the timeout limit was reached.

 Return type list(list(Assignment))

-Determines the questions that are relevant in a model, or that can appear in a justification of a goal_symbol.
+Determines the questions that are relevant in a consistent state of Theory self.